 Once the code has been entered and accepted, you'll be granted access to your computer's file system.

 Folders in your file system are depicted by dark blue tiles.
 Files will be given tile colors and icons based on their filetype.
-Click folders to open them and view their contents.
-You can use the directory tree listing at the top to back up through the directories you've drilled down into.
+Click or tap on folders to open them and view their contents.
+You can use the directory tree listing at the top to go back through the directories you've drilled down into.

 Locate any files or folders you want to upload and click the white square in the top right corner of their tiles to select them.
 Right-click the selected tile and press "Upload to OneDrive".